MicrosoftDocs/windows-dev-docs/windows-apps-src/app-resources/makepri-exe-command-options.md

 ---
-Description: MakePri.exe has the set of commands createconfig, dump, new, resourcepack, and versioned.
+description: MakePri.exe has the set of commands createconfig, dump, new, resourcepack, and versioned.
 This topic details their use.
 title: MakePri.exe command-line options
 template: detail.hbs
 ms.date: 04/10/2018